laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 }
 ```

-So now we can overwrite the default link color with one of our liking.
+And now we can overwrite the default link color with one of our liking.